jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 Tension and release are created with "consonant" and "dissonant" sounds.

-Consonant sounds are mathematically simple and harmonically relaxing.
+Consonant sounds are mathematically simple and harmonically relaxed.

 Dissonant sounds are mathematically complex and harmonically tense.